turingschool/curriculum/source/topics/debugging/debugger.markdown

 (rdb:2)
 ```

 Execution has now paused inside the implementation of `.save` within `ActiveRecord`.
-This can be useful if you really want to dig through Rails internals, but for most purposes I find `step` impractical.

 #### `eval` Ruby Code